fermyon/js-wasi-ext/readme.md

     },
 ```

-> Note: this currently does not support the `node:process` syntaxt yet.
+> Note: this currently does not support the `node:process` syntax yet.

-Then, in content:
+Because accessing environment variables needs to happen at runtime (not during
+pre-initialization), the actual environment variables can only be accessed from
+the handler function.
+If accessed outside, that is not supported (and currently,
+`process.env` returns an empty map; we can discuss what this behavior should be).

+The library currently exports a `setupExt()` function that explicitly initializes
+`process.env` from the handler.
+We could potentially remove that depending on the
+desired experience of this library.

+After setup:

 ```js
 import process from "process";